 Bushra, 24 years old.
 She was injured in a bombing.
 Sha was taken care of by Humanity & Inclusion. | © HI

 Since its return to Yemen in 2014, HI has been implementing actions to mitigate the impact of the crisis affecting the whole country, focusing on the most vulnerable people - including injured people and people with disabilities - and meeting the most urgent needs, as close as possible to frontlines.

-The organisation works in health facilities (hospitals and rehabilitation centres) and supplies rehabilitation equipment to assist people injured or disabled in the conflict.
-It also provides physiotherapists and other medical staff with training and awareness-raising on rehabilitation care and the case-management of war injuries.
+The organisation currently works in health establishments (hospitals and rehabilitation centres) in Sana’a, Hajjah, Aden Lajih, and Taizz provinces.
+Teams provide physical rehabilitation and psychosocial support - including the distribution of rehabilitation materials - to the people injured or left disabled by the conflict.
+HI also delivers training and awareness-raising sessions to physiotherapists and other medical staff working on rehabilitation care and managing war injuries.

 HI supports the humanitarian organisations working in Yemen to ensure that vulnerable people (people with disabilities, isolated people, women, elder peoples or children) are better taken into account within the humanitarian interventions and are not left out.
 HI also raises the awareness of people to the risks linked to the presence of explosive devices and mines.

 Following its reunification in 1991, Yemen has been subject to chronic political instability and a catastrophic economic situation.
 Since 2011, the country has experienced a new spiral of violence which has culminated in a civil war opposing diverse political factions.

 This conflict has become particularly violent following March 2015 and the military intervention of a coalition of Arab countries in the country.
 The war has since taken root, becoming one of the worst crises on the world with at least 100,000 people who have been killed; leaving Yemen on its knees and heavily contaminated by improvised explosive devices and mines.